alexandrglm/AnimePigmentsPreservationProject/engine/References/Tsujita-ColourMemories_articles/ENG/article_091_eng.md

 The problem was indeed the "aquarium placed indoors" aspect.
 With underwater ocean scenes, you just see endless underwater extending into the distance, so maintaining water transparency was sufficient, but with indoor aquariums, you see various indoor elements through water and glass, so rather than transparency, we needed to express "there's water there" to avoid busy, cluttered screens.

 This was quite a dilemma.
 As mentioned earlier, the director's theme was "transparency," but that transparency could work against the screen.
-We tried various test photography approaches: a version doing nothing like underwater scenes, a version with cel color changes plus wave glass photography processing, and others.
+We tried various test photography approaches: a version doing nothing like underwater scenes, a version with cel colour changes plus wave glass photography processing, and others.

-Among these, what we settled on as "ah, this might be it" was a technique of layering thin light blue color film over everything below the waterline where water existed.
-Honestly, transparency was somewhat reduced, but here we prioritized expressing that "water exists."
-So coloring was basically normal color tones.
+Among these, what we settled on as "ah, this might be it" was a technique of layering thin light blue colour film over everything below the waterline where water existed.
+Honestly, transparency was somewhat reduced, but here we prioritised expressing that "water exists."
+So colouring was basically normal colour tones.
 In terms of animation, we created thickness with paint at the waterline to make film placement easier.
 Film was laid underneath and photographed.
 This technique cleared the aquarium issue.

 However...

-"Hmm, we need some more flavoring..."
+"Hmm, we need some more flavouring..."
 While watching test photography rushes of underwater cuts, the director and animation director began pondering.

 *(09.06.02)*